Mehedi-Hasan-Rabbi/EduKai-CV-Automation-Engine/README.md

                                 SendGrid → candidate inbox
 ```

-### Periodic Tasks
+### Periodic tasks 🕒

 `sync_batch_counts` runs every 5 minutes via Celery Beat.
 It recalculates batch `processed_count` and `failed_count` from actual candidate statuses — fixing batches stuck at 0% when workers crash mid-task.

 ---

+## Performance Notes 📈

+These are real-world observations from production testing.

+**CV processing time** — A batch of 600 CVs took approximately 1.5 hours end-to-end.
+This includes AI extraction (the bottleneck), PDF generation, and email sending.
+Processing time scales linearly with batch size.

+**Geocoding time** — Nominatim (free OpenStreetMap geocoder) enforces a 1 request/second rate limit.
+For safety, a 2-second stagger is used between geocoding tasks.
+Calculation: `number_of_organizations × 2 seconds`.
+For 500 organizations, expect ~17 minutes.
+For 24,000 organizations, geocoding runs as a background process over many hours.
+The application remains fully functional during geocoding — only the geo-radius filter is unavailable for organizations not yet geocoded.

+**Sendgrid email deliverability** — New SendGrid accounts have low sender reputation.
+Emails may initially go to spam.
+This improves over time as the domain builds reputation.
+To improve deliverability: verify your sending domain DNS records in SendGrid, enable IP warmup for new accounts, use a personal sender name rather than a brand name, and avoid emojis in subject lines. 📨

+**Bulk email sending** — Sending to 1000 contacts is handled by a single Celery task that iterates sequentially.
+SendGrid processes each email individually.
+Expect roughly 2-5 minutes for 1000 emails depending on network latency.

+---

-## Key Design Decisions
+## Key Design Decisions 🧠

 **Separate Celery queues** — PDF generation is slow and memory-heavy.
 Mixing it with polling tasks in one queue would cause AI polling to timeout.
 Each queue has appropriate concurrency for its workload.

 **Two MinIO clients** — Pre-signed URLs must be signed with the public URL (what the browser sees).
-File operations use the internal container URL for speed. `minio_utils.py` maintains two separate boto3 clients to handle this correctly.
+File operations use the internal container URL for speed. `minio_utils.py` maintains two separate boto3 clients to handle this correctly and avoid `SignatureDoesNotMatch` errors.

-**On-demand geocoding for candidates** — Geocoding 1000+ candidates on upload would take 20+ minutes.
-Coordinates are populated only when a geo filter is first requested, then cached permanently on the candidate record.
+**On-demand geocoding for candidates** — Geocoding 1000+ candidates on upload would take 20+ minutes and block the upload response.
+Coordinates are populated only when a geo filter is first requested, then cached permanently on the candidate record for instant subsequent lookups.

 **`is_regeneration` flag on PDF generation** — When a user edits `job_titles`, `name`, or `location`, the PDF is automatically regenerated.
-The flag skips incrementing `batch.processed_count` and sending the availability email again on regeneration.
+The flag skips incrementing `batch.processed_count` and sending the availability email again on regeneration, preventing double-counting and duplicate emails.

-**Short PostgreSQL `conn_max_age`** — Under heavy concurrent load, long-lived DB connections are killed by PostgreSQL, causing `SSL connection closed unexpectedly` in workers.
-Set to 60 seconds to force fresh reconnections.
+**Short PostgreSQL `conn_max_age`** — Under heavy concurrent load (300+ CVs), long-lived DB connections are killed by PostgreSQL, causing `SSL connection closed unexpectedly` errors in workers.
+Set to 60 seconds to force fresh reconnections instead of reusing stale ones.

 **ActivityLog 1000-entry limit** — The system is operated by a single user.
-Rather than a complex notification infrastructure, a simple DB-backed activity log with automatic pruning at 1000 entries covers all needs efficiently.
+Rather than a complex WebSocket or pub/sub notification infrastructure, a simple DB-backed activity log with automatic pruning at 1000 entries covers all needs efficiently.

 **JWT in HttpOnly cookies** — Access and refresh tokens are stored in HttpOnly cookies, not localStorage.
 This prevents XSS attacks from stealing tokens.
 The custom `CookieJWTAuthentication` class falls back to the `Authorization` header for Swagger UI compatibility.

+**Batch task staggering** — When uploading 250 CVs, tasks fire with a 2-second countdown per CV (`countdown=index * 2`).
+This prevents the AI service from being overwhelmed with simultaneous requests and reduces the chance of 429 rate limit errors.

 ---

-## Postman Collection
+## Postman Collection 📮

 `Backend/Backend.postman_collection.json` contains all endpoints pre-configured for local testing.
 Import it into Postman and set `base_url` to `http://localhost:8000`.

 ---

-## License
+## License 📝

 MIT License — see [LICENSE](LICENSE) for details.